 The risk of complications during pregnancy can be reduced by controlling the level of sugar in the blood.
 The level should be kept as near normal as possible throughout pregnancy.

-Doctors advise women who have diabetes and who are planning to become pregnant to immediately start taking steps to control their blood sugar level if they have not already done so (see Diabetes Mellitus : Treatment).
+Doctors advise women who have diabetes and who are planning to become pregnant to immediately start taking steps to control their blood sugar level if they have not already done so (see page Diabetes Mellitus (DM) : Treatment of Diabetes).
 These steps include following an appropriate diet, exercising, and, if needed, taking insulin.
 High-sugar foods are eliminated from the diet, and women should eat so that they do not gain excess weight during pregnancy.